silviacasulleras/spin_waves/README.md

 This project implements a numerical framework to model and control spin-wave dynamics in rectangular magnonic waveguides.
 The code combines micromagnetic simulations with analytical postprocessing to design and generate tailored spin-wave pulses, including square and chirped (self-compressing) pulses.

-The workflow covers waveguide characterization, pulse propagation, and inverse design of experimentally feasible driving fields, with simulations performed using **MuMax3**.
+The workflow covers waveguide characterization, pulse propagation, and inverse design of experimentally feasible driving fields, with simulations performed using **MuMax3** (GPU-accelerated program).

 ---